bethorth3/learning-journal/README.md

 **Hi, My name is Beth.**

+**Growth Mindset means to keep an open mind, be flexible and willing to try multiple times to learn a new skill.
+Stay calm, BREATH, and remember the world won't fall over if you have to try again.**

  *Here is a list of some things that help me start my day:*
   1. Coffee
   2. Prayer